Wage Levy / Wage Garnishment / Wage Attachment Information

 Getting professional help

 If you need help in your wage garnishment dilemma, then go to myirstaxrelief.com.
 Mike Habib, EA, is an experienced Enrolled Agent and has been dealing with the IRS for years.
 Mike Habib guarantees to deal with your problem personally and to come up with a practical solution to get you out of the tax bind you're in.
-He offers free consultation to help you discuss your options and to negotiate the best possible resolution.
+He offers free initial consultation to help you discuss your options and to negotiate the best possible resolution.